 1) Sole proprietorship

-A sole proprietorship is a business entity in which the owner of the medical supply business and the business are the same legal person.
+A sole proprietorship is a business entity in which the owner of the medical equipment business and the business are the same legal person.
 The owner of a sole proprietorship is responsible for all debts and obligations of the business.
 There are no formalities required to establish a sole proprietorship, and it is easy to set up and operate.
 The main advantage of a sole proprietorship is that it is simple and inexpensive to establish.
 The main disadvantage is that the owner is liable for all debts and obligations of the business.

 A partnership is a legal structure that is popular among small businesses.
 It is an agreement between two or more people who want to start a medical supply business together.
 The partners share in the profits and losses of the business.